 And seeing that it was a soft October night,

 Curled once about the house, and fell asleep.

-The fragmentation of the cat could also symbolize the fragmentation of Prufrock’s psyche; the very schism that is leading him to have this conversation, his hope of risking, and his terror of risking, his interest in women, and his terror of them.
+The fragmentation of the cat could also symbolize the fragmentation of Prufrock’s psyche, the very schism that is leading him to have this conversation, his hope of risk, and his terror of risking his interest in women, and his terror of them.
 Much like the cat, Prufrock is on the outside looking in at a world that has not been prepared for him.